HERA-Team/hera_tape/doc/parallelify.20170128.feature.md

   3. refactored tape_archive_md5
   4. check if Changer.tape_archive_md5 uses only one drive - it is agnostic if the tapes are already loaded
   5. debug proposed fix - proposed creating new dump routine, so updates don't break current running code
+  6. integrate code fix - dconover:20170203

 ## todo
-  5. integrate code fix
+  7. build test dataset
-  6. test fix
+  8. test fix
-  7. report changes to plaplant via slack
+  9. report changes to plaplant via slack
+  10. update production dump script (papertape-prod_dump.py)

 ## refactor
   plaplant also requested that the verification process unload the tape when complete.
 I am adding that to the end of tape_archive_md5().

+  while writing the test code I notice that the mtx credentials where hardcoded in the initialization for the Dump class.
+I am changing that to a default init variable.
+I am making the current default the same as the current running dumps so that we don't accidentally disrupt the current code.

 ## faq
   1. does Changer.tape_archive_md5 use a specific tape (e.g. /dev/nst0)?
-  if it does, we also need to change that code to be drive agnostic
+  **if the tapes are already loaded, it is agnostic**
+  2. where do the mtx db credentials get set?
+  **a default init variable (mtx_credentials) in the Dump class**

 ## reference
   1. from python.org: python3 [threading](https://docs.python.org/3/library/threading.html)
   2. create a [custom thread class](http://www.python-course.eu/threads.php) and modify run to save the return value from dump_verify

 ## communications
   communications for this project have all been with Paul La Plante over slack on the group's slack via direct message

   1. the folio group uses their own slack channel eoaranalysis.slack.com